Vaishnavi-mocherla/QMNIST_NeuralNet_Training_and_Tuning/README.md

 ## Conclusion

-Summarize your findings, including insights from model modifications and hyperparameter tuning, as well as the backpropagation demonstration.
+Summarized the findings, including insights from model modifications and hyperparameter tuning.

 ## Requirements